 October 12, 2022

-Troubleshoot CORS related issues on API requests
+Troubleshoot CORS-related issues on API requests

 However, if you have a frontend application running on your browser with a domain like, let’s say, http://localhost:3000, API calls directed to different domains, like https://laury.dev, will be preceded by a preflight request.
 This determines if the browser will execute the main request or not.

-To reproduce the problem in a more isolated manner, you can use curl to make a preflight request manually.
+Access to XMLHttpRequest at ‘https://laury.dev' from origin ‘http://localhost:3000' has been blocked by CORS policy: No ‘Access-Control-Allow-Origin’ header is present on the requested resource.To reproduce the problem in a more isolated manner, you can use curl to make a preflight request manually.
 The important parts here are:

-• the HTTP method has to be OPTIONS
+- the HTTP method has to be

-• three headers must be present: Access-Control-Request-Method, Access-Control-Request-Headers and Origin.
-Be wary, however, that the domain stated on Origin must mention protocol, FQDN, port (if any is being used), and no trailing slash.
+Access-Control-Request-Method,Access-Control-Request-HeadersandOrigin.
+Be aware, however, that the domain stated inOriginmust include the protocol, FQDN, port (if any is being used), and no trailing slash.

 Here’s an example: